 Here’s what you can expect to pay for 3 different types of coverage if you have a clean record:

 - State minimum coverage includes only the bare minimum liability insurance you need to have to legally drive in Washington.

 - Standard coverage includes state minimum liability insurance plus collision coverage.

 - Full coverage includes state minimum liability coverage, collision coverage and comprehensive coverage.

 |Insurance Company||State Minimum Insurance||Standard Coverage||Full Coverage|

-Insurance Rates with Driving Infractions
+Insurance Rates in Washington with Driving Infractions

 You’ll pay more for your insurance if you do have infractions on your driving record.
 Drivers who have been involved in an accident or gotten a citation in the past are more likely to be involved in another incident.
 This makes you a riskier candidate for insurance and means your coverage rates will be higher.

 Not every type of driving infraction is seen as equally serious by insurance companies.
 Let’s take a look at how 3 different common driving infractions will influence what you pay for car insurance: